mgarythomas/mgarythomas.github.io/content/architecture/architecture-options/architecture_options.md

 This is why presenting options during the development of architecture and in engagement with various stakeholders is crucial.
 This concept is widely recognised within the architecture community; Gregor Hohpe and Martin Fowler have discussed the importance of offering options in architecture [here](https://martinfowler.com/articles/architect-elevator.html#SellArchitectureOptions).

 From my perspective, the concept of providing options in architecture mirrors the financial instrument known as an option, as described [here](https://www.investopedia.com/terms/o/option.asp).
-Again, I don't think this I am the only one who sees this similarity as I read a similar comparison by Gregor Hohpe [here](https://architectelevator.com/architecture/architecture-options/) Simply put, an option is a financial instrument (contract) that is based on the value of an underlying asset.
+I'm certainly not the only one to see this similarity — I read a similar comparison by Gregor Hohpe [here](https://architectelevator.com/architecture/architecture-options/).
+Simply put, an option is a financial instrument (contract) that is based on the value of an underlying asset.

 While options can be used for various purposes — including income generation, trading, speculation, and hedging — the key use here is the ability to hedge or manage risk.
 This discussion does not explore the full range of financial options, but focuses specifically on architecture's ability to defer decisions while managing risk.

 While having the flexibility to exercise or implement a specific option in the future is valuable for building a flexible architecture that manages risks, there is a cost associated with it (in the financial world, this is called the strike price).
+Similarly, in architecture, the cost of maintaining optionality could include added development complexity, deferred decision-making overhead, or increased technical debt.

 Sometimes, the simplest architectural approach initially might make future options more difficult or expensive to execute.
 However, this cost can often be considered part of the implied cost of the simplest option, especially when evaluating factors like time to market.